d4n3sh/thedaneshproject/content/posts/2007-01-31-inter-generational-tattoos.md

 <span class="rss:item"></span><a name="032560"></a> â€œHer parents were tattooists and the girl got a huge shock when she entered a sent?, a public bath, for the first time.
 Until that event it was in her mind that all the adults must have tattoos.
 Everybody around the house had some and it was a very natural thing for her.â€ words from Bruce.

-My parents would freak out on this&#8230;. but I think the idea will eventually start to sink in.
+My parents would freak out on this.... but I think the idea will eventually start to sink in.
 The girl sends out a power message.

 Original post atÂ  [boingboing][2]